 - Writing/proofing/editing for website, blogs, newsletters, press releases, proposals, pitches or other promotional materials

-This intense summer internship assists with operations, logistics, and teaching assistance for Facets Kids Film Camp for kids ages 714, as well as the Adult and Children's Juries.
-Candidates should be interested in event coordination, enjoy working with the general public, be detail oriented, and be ava ilable Monday-Friday throughout the summer, as well as the first 2 weekends in August.
+This intense summer internship assists with operations, logistics, and teaching assistance for Facets AcademySummer Film School programs such as Facets Kids Film Camp for kids ages 714, other summer filmmaking camps and workshops, and the Adult and Children's Juries.
+Candidates should be interested in event coordination, enjoy working with the general public, be detail oriented, and be available MondayFriday throughout the summer, as well as the first 2 weekends in August.
 Experience working with kids and an interest in film is a plus.
 Interns will gain experience in project and event management, public relations, event logistics, filmmaking, and working with kids.

 Duties may include: